 The 2018 annual Mop Fair in Stratford-upon-Avon will take place on Thursday 11 October and Friday 12 October.

-Stratford's associated 'Runaway Mop' will take place on Thursday 25 and Friday 26 October 2018
+Stratford's associated 'Runaway Mop' will take place on Thursday 25 and Friday 26 October.

 The lawyer retained reviewed all relevant material including the original Charter granted by Edward VI on 28 June 1553; the Charter granted by James I on 23 July 1611; and the Charter from Charles II dated 31 August 1676.
-The latter provides that MOPS or fairs should be held "within and through all places Streets, Lanes, Alleys and Fields in the said Borough (Stratford-upon-Avon)"
+The latter provides that mops or fairs should be held "within and through all places Streets, Lanes, Alleys and Fields in the said Borough (Stratford-upon-Avon)".

 Key results from this survey were that:

-The District Council concluded that the Mop would need to continue to be operated in the town centre.
+Stratford-on-Avon District Council concluded that the Mop would need to continue to be operated in the town centre.

 Farm workers, labourers, servants and some craftsmen would work for their employer from October to October.
 At the end of the employment they would attend the Mop Fair dressed in their Sunday best clothes and carrying an item signifying their trade.
 A servant with no particular skills would carry a mop head - hence the phrase Mop Fair.

-Michaelmas Day is celebrated on the 29 September but Mop Fairs were tied to the seasons and the harvest, not the calendar.
-When the Gregorian calendar was adopted in 1752 and 11 days dropped from that year; events associated with the end of the harvest moved 11 days later to the 10 October.
-This dates is known as "Old Michaelmas Day" and since 1752 has been the date Mop Fairs take place.
+Michaelmas Day is celebrated on 29 September, but Mop Fairs were tied to the seasons and the harvest, not the calendar.
+When the Gregorian calendar was adopted in 1752 and 11 days dropped from that year, events associated with the end of the harvest moved 11 days later to 10 October.
+This date is known as Old Michaelmas Day and, since 1752, has been the date Mop Fairs take place.

 Stratford-upon-Avon Mop Fair has its origins in hiring agricultural and domestic labour, set out some time during the reign of Edward III and provision of the statutes of labourers.
-The date is set for 12 October (or is moved if the 12 October falls on a Sunday), and as a pleasure fair it remains a key date in the Warwickshire calendar.
+The date is set for 12 October (or is moved if 12 October falls on a Sunday), and as a pleasure fair it remains a key date in the Warwickshire calendar.
 In the 1950s, during the prominence of railway travel, a plethora of special trains were laid on to ferry the local population to and from the fair.

 Stratford Mop has an associated 'Runaway Mop' one week later.
-The tradition of this is from the need for employers to reconsider and re-hire any staff before committing to a full years work.
+The tradition of this is from the need for employers to reconsider and re-hire any staff before committing to a full year's work.
 This street fair has a tradition of exciting and up-to-date riding machines, as well as maintaining loyal old-fashioned rides.
 The fair is also renowned for the open roasting of pigs and oxen, and the atmosphere remains at a premium right up until its midnight closure.

-For further information please contact Tony Perks, Head of Technical and Community Services on 01789 260620 or by email at firstname.lastname@example.org
+For further information, please contact Head of Technical and Community Services Tony Perks on 01789 260620 or by email at firstname.lastname@example.org.